lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$M = \sum_s \left(\frac{I_s}{E} - \left(\frac{d_s}{2E}\right)^2 \right)$$

 where $s$ is the number of modules or compartments, $I_s$ is the number of links between species in the module $s$, $d_s$ is the sum of degrees for all species in module $s$ and $E$ is the total number of links for the network.
-To asses the significance of our networks we calculate the 99% confidence interval and z-scores based on 1000 Erdös-Rényi networks as previously described.
-It has been stressed that only networks with modularities larger that the random expectation should be called modular [@Reichardt2006].
+To asses the significance of our networks we calculate the 99% confidence interval and z-scores based on 1000 null model networks as previously described.

 #### Motifs

 We consider here four of thirteen possible three-species subnetworks: the tri-trophic chain, omnivory, apparent competition, and exploitative competition motifs (Figure 1).
 These are the only motifs present in all the networks analysed in the present study.
-We compared the frequency of these motifs to  1000 Erdös-Rényi random networks with the same number of nodes $n$ and edges $m$.
+We compared the frequency of these motifs to 1000 null model networks as previously described.
 We calculated the 99% confidence interval and the z-score of motif counts using the equation:

-$$z_i=\frac{N_{obs} - N_{(rand)}}{\sigma_{(rand)}}$$
+$$z_i=\frac{N_{obs} - N_{null}}{\sigma_{null}}$$

-where $N_{obs}$ is the observed number of a given motif, $N_{(rand)}$ is the mean count and $\sigma_{(rand)}$ is the standard deviation for the Erdös-Rényi networks.
+where $N_{obs}$ is the observed number of a given motif, $N_{null}$ is the mean count and $\sigma_{null}$ is the standard deviation for the null model networks.
 To determine if the proportions of motifs change across networks we use the Pearson's Chi-squared test with simulated p-value based on 10000 Monte Carlo replicates.

 #### Topological roles